Lesson #132: Mini-Lesson Monday (Part 1): A Look At The Imperative Tense Through Emily Bronte’s Description Of A November Day

 Emily Bronte, one of the Bronte writer sisters, had a deep affection for the Yorkshire countryside in Northern England and its wild, blustery weather.
 During my visit to the museum in her former home just last year, I was shown a small footstool she used to carry with her on long walks across the hills.
 She would sit on it to compose poems or record any musings inspired by nature that crossed her mind.

 Many of these thoughts found their way into her poems, which, in my view, constitute her finest work.
-In fact, she might be my favourite female poet – a poet often likened to William Shakespeare for her capacity to articulate profound ideas in straightforward yet powerful language.
+In fact, she is one of my favourite female poets – a poet often likened to William Shakespeare for her capacity to articulate profound ideas in straightforward yet powerful language.

 📙 It is said that Emily Bronte’s poems were published only because her sister Charlotte accidentally discovered them one day (Emily was quite private with her writing).
 Initially, Emily was very upset, but when she witnessed how her work inspired both her sisters, Charlotte and Anne, to write their own poems, she agreed with them to publish their respective poems in a collective volume.
 This was the first time they used the pseudonyms for which they are famous: Currer, Acton and Ellis Bell.